letsencrypt/acme-spec/draft-barnes-acme.md

 provider.
 As far as the outside world is concerned, the zone or web site provided by the hosting provider is the real thing.

+More limited forms of delegation can also lead to an unintended party gaining the ability to successfully complete a validation transaction.
+For example, suppose an ACME server follows HTTP redirects in Simple HTTP validation and a web site operator provisions a catch-all redirect rule that redirects requests for unknown resources to different domain.
+Then the target of the redirect could use that to get a certificate through Simple HTTP validation, since the validation path will not be known to the primary server.

 The DNS is a common point of vulnerability for all of these challenges.
 An entity that can provision false DNS records for a domain can attack the DNS challenge directly, and can provision false A/AAAA records to direct the ACME